Tpw429/Covid-19_Regression_Analysis/README.md

 4. Our World In Data: https://github.com/owid/covid-19-data/tree/master/public/data
 5. UNDP data for hdi : http://hdr.undp.org/en/data

-These datasets include information about GDP, vaccations given, total vaccinations, vaccinations per day, country administered, date, and much more.
 These five data sources have been chosen based off accuracy, their input type, and completeness.
 Descriptions of our files are included below.

 1. country_gdp - This file from world bank has GDP for all countries starting from year 1960 to 2019, Since we are using covid-19 data for the project we will use gdp from the year 2019.